 More spiced, denser, and more complex than I remember gingerbread back home being, I feel instantly in love with the flavors and vowed to honor them whenever I could upon my return.
 AKA…. paleo gingerbread pancakes, y’all.
 My German ancestors would be, like, so proud……?

 - In other words?
-They’re perfect for the holidays, especially Christmas morning, when you need to start the day off with a bit of Christmas magic but want to save the gluten belly for later, right?
+They’re perfect for the holidays, especially Christmas morning, when you need to start the day off with a bit of Christmas magic… But you want to save the gluten belly for later, right?

 You’ll absolutely love these paleo gingerbread pancakes, because they taste like a Christmas indulgence but are a way healthier option.
 Spiced with gingerbread classics and sweetened with molasses, they’re fluffy and rich and I’d eat them every day if I could.

 - 1 teaspoon ground ginger

-- 1/4 teaspoon cloves
+- ¼ teaspoon cloves

-- 1/4 teaspoon nutmeg
+- ¼ teaspoon nutmeg

-- 1/4 cup coconut sugar
+- ¼ cup coconut sugar

-- 1/2 cup coconut flour
+- ¼ cup coconut flour

-- 1/2 cup tapioca starch
+- ⅓ cup tapioca starch

-- 3/4 teaspoon baking soda
+- ¾ teaspoon baking soda

 - coconut oil for frying

-- pure maple syrup for serving
+- pure maple syrup optional, for serving

-- tapioca starch for serving
+- tapioca starch or organic powdered sugar optional, for serving